The Other Lover: Plot

-Jack Hollander is a novelist, infuriated with his publicists for putting a soft-porn cover on his latest novel.
+Jack is a novelist, infuriated with his publisher, Dunham Publications, for putting a soft-porn cover on his latest novel.
 He confronts marketing director Claire Fielding and demands to know what the cover has to do with the book itself.
-She admits she didn't read the book before deciding what cover should be used, but assures him it will only help selling the book.
+She admits she didn't read the book before deciding what cover should be used, but assures him it will only help with sales.